 19

-20// Extract all figures with their images
+20// Extract all formulas with their LaTeX representations

-21function extractFigures(parseRun) {
+21function extractFormulas(parseRun) {

-22 const figures = [];
+22 const formulas = [];

 23